julien-boudry/Condorcet/README.md

   * Some methods can be used nearly front final user (anti-spam check, parsing input, human-friendly results and stats, vote constraints...)
 * __Get election results and stats__
   * Get the natural Condorcet Winner, Loser, Pairwise, Paradox...
-  * Get full ranking from advanced methods (Schulze, Copeland, Ranked Pairs, Kemeny–Young, Minimax...)
+  * Get full ranking from advanced Condorcet-like methods (Schulze, Copeland, Ranked Pairs, Kemeny–Young, Minimax...)
+  * Get full ranking from others methods like Alternative Vote
+  * Get full ranking from proportional methods (STV...)
   * Get some additional stats from these methods
   * Force ranking all candidate implicitly _(default)_ or allow voters to not rank all candidates.
   * Put weight for each vote, give more importance to certain voters.